aaronalbinson/fresh/src/pages/how-to-enter.md

       issued for all payments.

-      – Information regarding purchasing replica trophies can be found on the 'Rules' page, which is located in the footer menu.
+      – Information regarding the purchasing of replica trophies can be found on the 'Rules' page, which is located in the footer menu.
     type: text
 ---